Payment technology

 Businesses can securely accept credit and debit card online payments through a relationship with a PSP.

-PSPs process transactions safely through tokenisation (where card information is replaced with a unique token) and offer robust fraud prevention measures.
+PSPs process transactions safely through tokenization (where card information is replaced with a unique token) and offer robust fraud prevention measures.

 They also analyze transactions to help businesses track purchase patterns.

 Most importantly, PSPs ensure businesses comply with PCI (Payment Card Industry Data Security Standard).
-They also analyse transactions to help businesses track purchase patterns.
+They also analyze transactions to help businesses track purchase patterns.

 2. Digital Wallets

-Their popularity has risen quickly because they are so convenient—almost every mobile phone and smartwatch has them built in.
+Their popularity has risen quickly because they are so convenient—almost every mobile phone and smartwatch has them built-in.
+They can be used for credit card payments and debit cards.

 3. Online bank transfers